 Red Clover Tea

 Red clover is another herb found in your backyard and considered a weed by many people.
 Yet, it's one of the most popular detox herbs.
-According to the University of Maryland Medical Center, throughout history red clover was used to purify the blood, help the body get rid of excess fluid, and cleanse the liver.
+According to Milton S. Hershey Medical Center, red clover was used to purify the blood, help the body get rid of excess fluid, and cleanse the liver.

 To make red clover tea, add about two teaspoons dried or fresh red clover flowers to hot water; steep, and strain.